DevOpsWithDheeraj/AWS-Basics-to-Advanced/AWS-Certifications/AWS-Scenario-Based-Questions/AWS-Solutions-Architect/Compute-Services.md

 **Which architecture meets this requirement?**

-A. Single EC2 instance with Elastic IP
+A. Single EC2 instance with Elastic IP <br>
-B. EC2 instances in multiple AZs behind an Application Load Balancer
+B. EC2 instances in multiple AZs behind an Application Load Balancer <br>
-C. EC2 instance with scheduled snapshots
+C. EC2 instance with scheduled snapshots <br>
-D. EC2 Auto Scaling in a single AZ
+D. EC2 Auto Scaling in a single AZ <br>

 ✅ **Correct Answer: B**